OpenDSA/OpenDSA/RST/source/Development/Comparison.rst

 the records based on the values of one particular field used to represent the record, which itself is something simple like an integer.
-This field is referred to as the :dfn:`key` for the record.
+This field is referred to as the :term:`key` for the record.

 .. index:: ! key